barbazul/1kfa/mod_guide_player.md

  * **If you already have 2 wounds**:
    - the character is incapacitated
  * **Otherwise**:
-   1. the GM describes how the character was wounded
+   1. The GM describes how the character was wounded
    2. Lose a Deckahedron card to your *Exhaustion pile* as you would when you lose a Stamina point.
    3. Place a *Wound token* on your *Exhaustion pile*